Non-IST/WEB majors

-Keyboarding for non-IST majors can be done through taking the traditional IST 101 course or by taking IST 101 Credit-by-Exam (see below for details).
+Keyboarding credits can be earned through taking the traditional IST 101 course or by taking IST 101 Credit-by-Exam (see below for details).

-Keyboarding as a requirement for a graduation for IST majors is being phased out.
-You need to check with your faculty advisor (Trudy Gift (240-500-2214), Stephen Shank (240-500-2536), or Karen Weil-Yates (240-500-2446)) to determine if you need to take the course; it will be dependent upon the course catalog (year) under which you entered college.
-Many students may be able to move to the current catalog through Webadvisor.
+Keyboarding as a requirement for a graduation for IST majors has been phased out.
+You need to check with your faculty advisor or Douglas Leisher 240-500-2446, dkleisher@hagerstowncc.edu, to determine if you need to take the course; it will be dependent upon the course catalog (year) under which you entered college.
+Many students may be able to move to the current catalog through Self-Serivce/WebAdvisor.

 IST 101 Credit-by-Exam